basecamp/handbook/what-we-stand-for.md

 ### Box Companies

-Box Products is a subsidiary of Box Companies, a parent company with history that extend 100 years.
-As a subsidiary we are a child raised under the vision of Box Companies.
+Box Products' parent company, Box Companies, has a history that extends 100 years.
+As a subsidiary, Box Products, is a child raised under the vision of Box Companies.

 #### Vision Statement

-_To sow love and acceptance into men and women in the marketplace; To seek and model Heaven; To Advance Heaven!_
+>_To sow love and acceptance into men and women in the marketplace; To seek and model Heaven; To Advance Heaven!_

 ### Box Products

 Being raised is a great analogy here.
-We are born and birthed as a company from the vision of Box companies but practically speaking that will manifest itself differently in our industry and values just as a child is an extension of thier parent.
+We were birthed from the vision of Box companies but practically speaking that will manifest itself differently in our industry and values just as a child is an extension of their parent.
 Before anything else, values come first.
 Without clear, shared values, we wander independently and contradict one another.
 Everything's harder when we all believe different things about what's important to _us_, our company.

 Key values: